 Our favorite Slack hacks & tips

 We are huge fans of Slack for real-time communication.
 When your immediate co-workers are all online at the same time, it’s the best place to have a quick back-and-forth conversation.
+We always recommend an instant messaging tool (like Slack) as one of the four key internal communications tools you need.

 That being said, Slack absolutely has its communication downsides.
 Left to scale on its own, it can become noisy, overwhelming, distracting, inefficient, and can actually lower your productivity.
 (That’s why we prefer asynchronous communication with real-time notifications, which is how we built Workshop.)